 \section{GP as a Convolutional Predictor}

-The main idea that we investigate in this paper is to evolve GP trees that act as \emph{convolutional predictors} to solve the missing pixels recovery problem.
-Similarly to what is done in \emph{Convolutional Neural Networks} (CNN)~\cite{Goodfellow-et-al-2016}, we assume that the transformation used to predict the values of the missing pixels is \emph{shift-invariant}.
-This means that we have a \emph{local function} $f$ which is applied over a small \emph{sliding window} of neighboring pixels, and which is shifted one place at a time over the whole image.
-The output of function $f$ corresponds to the predicted intensity of the pixel at the center of the window in the current position.
+The main idea that we investigate in this paper is to evolve GP trees that act as \emph{convolutional operators} to predict the values of missing pixels.
+Similarly to what is done in \emph{Convolutional Neural Networks} (CNNs)~\cite{Goodfellow-et-al-2016}, we assume that the transformation used to predict the values of the missing pixels is \emph{shift-invariant}.
+This means there is a \emph{local function} $f$ which is applied over a small \emph{sliding window} of neighboring pixels and is shifted one place at a time over the whole image.
+The output of the function $f$ corresponds to the predicted intensity of the pixel at the center of the window.

-In our setting, we consider both the case of a square $3\times 3$ sliding window, which corresponds to the Moore neighborhood of radius $1$, and a cross-shaped window of width $3$, which amounts to the Von Neumann neighborhood of radius $1$.
+In our setting, we consider both the case of a square $3\times 3$ sliding window, which corresponds to the Moore neighborhood of radius $1$, and a cross-shaped window of width $3$, which represents the Von Neumann neighborhood of radius $1$.
 In the former case, the local function has the form $f: [0,255]^8 \to [0,255]$, while in the latter it is $f: [0,255]^4 \to [0,255]$; either way, the local function is expressed with a GP tree.
 Thus, the $8$ (respectively, $4$) intensities of the pixels on the border of the window are taken as terminal nodes of the GP tree, and the value generated at the root node will be the prediction for the central pixel.